 Two Aussies and a Scot walk into a bar.
 Then, they decided to open one.

-Truth be told, it took more than two years of planning for Steven Nelson, Joe Durrant and Mark Protheroe to open their new bistro and bottle shop, The Recreation, in Fitzroy North.
+Steven Nelson, Joe Durrant and Mark Protheroe had known each other for a while before opening their bistro and bottle shop, The Recreation, in January 2017.

 Nelson has previously cooked at Bistro Gitan and Jacques Reymond and some of the dishes tilt French.
 There’s a Gruyere fondue sauce in a dish with sautéed spätzle and charred broccoli, and pommes mousseline with housemade sausage.
 Some plates have a broader Mediterranean influence that make use of a custom-made barbeque (think smoked and crispy eggplant and wood grilled calamari) and others feel more South American, including a Spanish mackerel ceviche and flatiron steak with chimichurri.